Portuguese Expansion to Africa and the Atlantic World, 1440-1640|

 |Course Cluster: African Studies|

 This course on European overseas expansion in the early modern era, the 15th to the 17th centuries, studies the Portuguese sea-borne empire, with a focus on Africa.
 The course examines the origins of culture contact between Europe and Africa and the creation of mixed cultures, two defining characteristics of the modern world.
 We will approach the subject matter in an interdisciplinary manner, drawing on the methodologies of history and art history.

-We will study primarily secondary historical sources as well as travel narratives from the 15th to the 17th centuries.
+We will study primarily secondary historical sources as well as travel narratives from the 15th to the 17th century.
 Paintings and sculpture also offer insight into European attitudes toward people of different cultures and physical appearance.
 We will consider both sculpture made by West African artists and paintings by European artists.
 Together, written documents and artistic depictions of Africans and of Europeans afford us an understanding of an era that was critical to the formation of intercultural contact and the establishment of European images of Africans.

 ||Gen Ed Area Dept:

 |Course Format: Lecture||Grading Mode: Graded|

 |Major Readings: Wesleyan RJ Julia Bookstore

 T. Earle and K. Lowe, eds., BLACK AFRICANS IN RANAISSANCE EUROPE

 Philip Morgan and R. Kagan, eds., ATLANTIC DIASPORAS: JEWS AND CRYPTO-JEWS IN THE AGE OF MERCANTILISM, 1500-1800, Johns Hopkins University Press, 2009.

 David Eltis and David Richardson, eds., EXTENDING THE FRONTIERS: ESSAYS ON THE NEW TRANSATLANTIC SLAVE TRADE DATABASE, Yale University Press, 2008.